 Couples who fight fail at communication.
 These five statements do not lead to the behavioral pattern that will leave consistent results.
 Couples who handle conflict well will use the communication techniques that were outlined in the blog post Five Tips for Couples to Improve Communication.
 Following those tips, while avoiding the statements in this post, will help you to make communication a strength of your relationship.

-Wellspace Counseling is located in Tualatin, Oregon and serves Tualatin, Lake Oswego, and the Greater Portland Metro Area.
+Jason Wilkinson helps couples learn the tools to make communication a strenghth through marriage counseling.
+Wellspace Counseling serves marriages and couples throughout Tualatin, Lake Oswego, and the Greater Portland Metro Area.
 To find more information about Wellspace Counseling, visit the at www.wellspacepdx.com.